Smokey Joe's Cafe (revue): Productions

-Original 1995 Production
+Original 1995 production

-Smokey Joe's Cafe was conceived by Stephen Helper, Jack Viertel, and Otis Sallid.
-The musical had its world premiere at the Doolittle Theatre in Los Angeles, where it ran from November 1994 to January 22, 1995.
+Conceived by Stephen Helper, Jack Viertel and Otis Sallid, Smokey Joe's Cafe premiered at the Doolittle Theatre in Los Angeles, where it ran from November 1994 to January 22, 1995.
 The revue opened on Broadway on March 2, 1995, at the Virginia Theatre.
 Directed by Jerry Zaks with choreography by Joey McKneely and vocal arrangements by Chapman Roberts, the original nine-person cast featured Ken Ard, Adrian Bailey, Brenda Braxton, Victor Trent Cook, B. J. Crosby, Pattie D'Arcy Jones, DeLee Lively, Frederick B. Owens, and Michael Park, and later included Deb Lyons (replacement for Jones) and Matt Bogart (replacement for Park), both of whom performed in the final filmed DVD performance on January 18, 2000.
 Throughout its run, there were special appearances by popular singers including Ben E. King (December 1998), Pam Tillis (April 1999), Gladys Knight (May 1999), Tony Orlando (June 1999), Lou Rawls (April 1999), Gloria Gaynor (August 1999) and Rick Springfield (October 1999).
 Gladys Knight also appeared in the tour when it played Boston in February 2000, and Caesar's Palace Circus Maximus, Las Vegas in March–June 2000.
-The final Broadway performance was filmed and later released on DVD in 2001.
+A film crew captured the final Broadway performance and it appeared on DVD in 2001.